rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 cookie3 = Cookie.new
 ```

-It's like a cookie cutter!
+Classes are like a cookie cutter!
 But so far our cookies don't do very much.

-What other things can a class have?
+What other things can an object have?

- - Instance variables (state)
+ - State: instance variables
- - Methods (behaviour)
+ - Behaviour: methods

-We could give each of our cookies a name:
+We could give every cookie a name:

 ```ruby
 class Cookie